ozgrakkurt/skar/README.md

 # skar
 _**skar**_ is an archive for EVM chains.
 It indexes the data from blockchain node and serves the Ethereum RPC API.
-It is much less resource intensive to run compared to an archival blockchain node and gives better or equal performance on Ethereum RPC API calls.
+It is much less resource intensive to run compared to an archival blockchain node and gives better or equal performance on Ethereum RPC API calls compared to blockchain node implementations.

 ### Supported Methods (0/48)